By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 |

-In addition, the list of transactions is subject to a filter created by an immutable TransactionContext
+In addition, the list of transactions is subject to a filter created by an immutable TransactionContext.

-is always applied to the list of transactions.
+Naturally, this implies that a filter for Month and Year is always applied to the list of transactions.

-is also used to fill in optional fields that are not specified by the user when adding transactions.
+The TransactionContext is also used to fill in optional fields that are not specified by the user when adding transactions.

-We summarise the role of the TransactionContext
+We summarise the role of the TransactionContext class in the following conceptual class diagram:

 We encountered two major decisions when implementing our model for transactions.
 Here, we discuss the alternatives we considered, as well as the rationale for the current implementation.